 - Not able to follow the pre-op diet

-Those individuals that are interested in the gastric sleeve should be healthy enough for surgery.
+Those individuals that are interested in gastric sleeve should be healthy enough for surgery.
 Safety is the main determinate for qualifying for weight loss surgery, as surgeons will only accept low-risk patients that are likely to succeed long-term.

 Why Choose Gastric Sleeve Surgery

 Gastric sleeve surgery is one of the most popular and common weight-loss surgeries performed today.
-It has many benefits and is fast acting, but there are also side effects and limitations to consider.
+It has many benefits and is fast-acting, but there are also side effects and limitations to consider.
 It is important that the patient is fully aware of what will go into the surgery both before and after.
 They should be conscious of the changes that they will need to make to their lifestyle and how they approach food for it to be successful.

-Dieting can be difficult for many people and trying different diets can become a way of life.
+Dieting can be difficult for many people and changing diets can become a way of life.
 While some diets might have worked initially, many people find that they just can’t stick with them, and they are unable to maintain any weight loss.
 This is one of the reasons that many people turn to gastric sleeve surgery or gastric bypass for results.

-Gastric Sleeve Surgery is the process of surgically reducing the size of a patient’s stomach so that it can no longer hold the same amount of food.
+Gastric Sleeve is the process of surgically reducing the size of a patient’s stomach so that it can no longer hold the same amount of food.
 It is considered a fast and efficient way to help patients to reduce the amount of food that they are taking in and lose weight.

 Related: Gastric Sleeve vs. Gastric Bypass